CALHCI/RealSense/readme.md

-# RealSense Camera Detection
 ## AprilTag Detection Algorithm Documentation
 ### Overview
 Provides the functionality to take a picture of a Tower of Hanoi instance where each ring is surrounded by AprilTags and represent their order and rod location in the form of an array "state/frame."

 ### How to Use
-1. Print a chessboard/checkerboard pattern like [this one](https://raw.githubusercontent.com/MarkHedleyJones/markhedleyjones.github.io/master/media/calibration-checkerboard-collection/Checkerboard-A4-25mm-8x6.pdf) and attach it to a hard, movable surface.
-2. Print multiple "tag36h11" AprilTags with IDs from 1 to n and surround the outside of each ring with its corresponding ID AprilTag (with an ID of 1 being the smallest and n being the biggest).
+1. Print multiple "tag36h11" AprilTags with IDs from 1 to n and surround the outside of each ring with its corresponding ID AprilTag (with an ID of 1 being the smallest and n being the biggest).
-3. Run `apriltag_get_images.py` to take pictures of the chessboard at different locations, rotations, and angles by pressing `s` and hitting `q` to exit.
-The more images you take, the more accurate the calibration will be, but anywhere from 40-60 should be fine.
-4. Run `apriltag_calibration.py` to take in all of the taken images and generate a calibration file.
-This should only be done once for each camera (as with the previous steps).
+2. Print 2 AprilTags with IDs of 0 and place them in between each pole.
+3. Plug in the Intel RealSense camera and place it so the AprilTags are in view.
+4. Run `python apriltag_detect.py <n> --debug --delay 1000` to test it in debug mode with a delay of 1000 ms and `n` rings.
-5. Run `apriltag_detect.py` to use the AprilTag locations and return a Tower of Hanoi frame.
+5. Run `python apriltag_detect.py <n>` to continually print a Tower of Hanoi frame for `n` rings.

+(TODO) ADD A VISUAL OF THE TOWER

 ### Design Choices
 #### *How do we detect the rings?*